|Free download of Necrologue (requires Amnesia: The Dark Descent)||Download from Steam.|

 Again, you read that right.
 This game is basically fan fiction.
 Thankfully, it doesn’t mean it’s bad.
 Quite the opposite.

-To be fair for a moment, Penumbra: Necrologue is actually a full-conversion mod of Amnesia: The Dark Descent.
-This means that it goes beyond being an Amnesia custom story, since it makes changes to the game mechanics, user interface, and more.
+Penumbra: Necrologue is actually a full-conversion mod of Amnesia: The Dark Descent.
+Basically, this means that it goes beyond being an Amnesia custom story, since it makes changes to the game mechanics, user interface, and more.
 You also have to use its own executable file instead of selecting from Amnesia’s custom story menu.

 Most full-conversion mods for Amnesia can be downloaded from ModDB.
 However, Penumbra: Necrologue also has the honor of being downloadable through Steam.
 Both methods require a copy of Amnesia: The Dark Descent in order to work.